raun1/ISBI2018-Diagnostic-Classification-Of-Lung-Nodules-Using-3D-Neural-Networks/README.md

 ![alt text](https://github.com/raun1/LIDC_2018_LUNG_CLASSIFICATION/blob/master/images/architecture.PNG)
 ```
 The code in this repository provides only the stand alone code for this architecture.
 You may implement it as is, or convert it into modular structure
 if you so wish.
-The dataset of LIDC-IDRI can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.
-(Link to be provided soon)
+The dataset of OASIS can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.
 You have to provide the inputs.
 ```
 ## Some guidelines to run the network (Please follow the paper for exact details)